qrtl/sfaj-oca/account_payment_term_cutoff_day/README.rst

 introducing a cutoff day field (cutoff_day) in account.payment.term.line.
 With this feature, user can define a specific cutoff day for payment terms.
-If an invoice is dated after this cutoff day, the system will automatically shift the due day by one additional month.
+If an invoice is dated after this cutoff day, the system will automatically shift the due date by one additional month.

 **Table of contents**